 Another piece of data a business can gather from these posts is targeting data.
 Say a company that makes golf clubs asks people to submit videos of their best swing with their new product.
 They may find the people most likely to submit a video were males in their 20s.
 In the future, when they want to promote user-generated content, they can target this audience segment more appropriately with the knowledge that they are likely to participate.

 As you interact with your audience and encourage community building, you also increase their engagement levels.
 You may find more responsive users who comment and respond to your posts and those of others promoting your content.
-High engagement levels show they are interested in what you’re saying and have indicated an emotional reaction.
+High community engagement shows they are interested in what you’re saying and have indicated an emotional reaction.

 Reaching your audience across channels becomes easier when you know them and their habits.
 Omnichannel marketing uses all your channels or means of communication as one unified experience for the customer.
 It should be seamless, and knowing how your audience communicates can help you develop an omnichannel marketing strategy that works for them.
 If you know your audience responds well to push notifications because they like the new information it brings them, you could try sending them at opportune times, such as when they enter a store.
 On the other hand, if they like getting reminders of things they forgot, it might be better to send these notifications after they’ve abandoned an item in their cart.
 These approaches address your customers where they are most likely to appreciate the message and respond the way you want them to.